Henry Kuttner: Early life

 Henry Kuttner was born in Los Angeles, California in 1915.
 Naphtaly Kuttner (1829–1903) and Amelia Bush (c.
-1834–1911), the parents of his father, the bookseller Henry Kuttner (1863–1920), had come from Leszno in Prussia and lived in San Francisco since 1859; the parents of his mother, Annie Levy (1875–1954), were from Great Britain.
-Henry Kuttner's great-grandfather was the scholar Josua Heschel Kuttner.
+1834–1911), the parents of his father, bookseller Henry Kuttner (1863–1920), had come from Leszno in Prussia and lived in San Francisco since 1859; the parents of his mother, Annie Levy (1875–1954), were from Great Britain.
+Henry Kuttner's great-grandfather was scholar Josua Heschel Kuttner.
 Kuttner grew up in relative poverty following the death of his father.
-As a young man he worked in his spare time for the literary agency of his uncle, Laurence D'Orsay (in fact his first cousin by marriage), in Los Angeles before selling his first story, "The Graveyard Rats", to Weird Tales in early 1936.
-It was while working for the d'Orsay agency that Kuttner picked Leigh Brackett's early manuscripts off the slush pile; it was under his tutelage that she sold her first story (to John W. Campbell at Astounding Stories).
+As a young man, he worked in his spare time for the literary agency of his uncle, Laurence D'Orsay (his first cousin by marriage), in Los Angeles before selling his first story, "The Graveyard Rats", to Weird Tales in early 1936.
+While working for the d'Orsay agency, Kuttner picked Leigh Brackett's early manuscripts off the slush pile; under his tutelage, she sold her first story (to John W. Campbell at Astounding Stories).